swilmet/gnome-c-utils/README.md

 It is recommended to use e.g.
 [GNU Parallel](https://www.gnu.org/software/parallel/) to run the scripts on several files at once.
-It was possible at some point to directly pass several file arguments to some gcu scripts, but this possibility has been removed to simplify the code, and with GNU Parallel it is anyway almost as convenient to use, with the benefit that it runs in parallel.
+In a previous version of gnome-c-utils it was possible to directly pass several file arguments to some gcu scripts, but this possibility has been removed to simplify the code, and with GNU Parallel it is anyway almost as convenient to use, with the benefit that it runs in parallel.

 For example:
 ```
-$ find . -name "*.c" | parallel gcu-include-config-h
+$ find . -name "*.c" | parallel gcu-lineup-parameters
 ```

 gcu-lineup-parameters